ome/omero-documentation/developers/policies.rst

 As for Skype, being online is not required but it is often beneficial to have it on during the day.
 Regardless, everyone should have a skype account.
 Register and download software from http://www.skype.com.

-Note: your Skype account name along with all of your contact details should be added to DevContactList on Google Docs.
-See below.)
+.. note:: your Skype account name along with all of your contact details should be added to DevContactList on Google Docs.
+See below.

 Trac: Developer docs
 ~~~~~~~~~~~~~~~~~~~~